-A flashback happens as I step towards the water hand-in-hand with LuLu and the Little Man.
+We pull up and the kids can hardly wait.
+Out of the car and into the sand, a flashback happens as I step towards the water hand-in-hand with LuLu and the Little Man.
 I was walking on the beach holding my LuLu – she was just 4 months old.
 My husband went to grab her to bring her in with him.
 My grip tightened.
 He wiggled her out of my firm grip and I could barely breathe.
 They went in the ocean together, and I held my breath the entire time.
 The flashback clear as yesterday in my mind.
 The day was 6 years prior.
 She was in a pink and white polka dot suit, wearing a white rimmed hat.
 My chest hurt.
 My heartbeat was strong and fast.

 I didn’t realize the depths of my fears until Monday.